rebsonoliveira/sql-server/samples/features/sql-clr/Curl/README.md

 <a name=add-functions></a>
 ## Add CURL functions to your SQL database

-File SqlClrCurl.sql contains the code that will import CURL assembly into SQL Database.
+File SqlClrCurl.sql contains the code that will import the CURL assembly into SQL Database.

 If you have not added CLR assemblies in your database, you should use the following script to enable CLR:
 ```